 9. Before placing the child in the seat, forcibly tilt the seat forward and back to make sure the seat is securely held in place.
-To check this, grab the seat at the belt path and attempt to move it side to side and forward and back.
-There should be no more than one inch of movement for proper installation.

 10. Try to pull the belt out of the retractor to make sure the retractor is in the automatic locking mode (you should not be able to pull more belt out).
 If the retractor is not locked, unbuckle the belt and repeat steps two through nine.